 Humans aren’t the only ones who depend on bees for pollination.
 The vegetation that bees pollinate creates an important habitat for wildlife, including other pollinators.
 Landscapes that bees pollinate are good for the planet, too — the plants draw carbon from the atmosphere to use for photosynthesis, eliminating greenhouse gases from the atmosphere.

 Fossil evidence suggests that bees evolved alongside flowering plants.(2) Read on to find out what this prehistoric process looks like these days.

 How Pollination Works

-Let’s just put it this way… without bees, many of the country’s crops would not even exist!
-Bee colonies take care of the pollination of crops like apples, melons, berries, and cherries, and even broccoli and almonds!
-It is estimated that there are about 7 million bee colonies in the US today, two-thirds of which travel the country each year pollinating crops and producing honey and beeswax, both of which benefit us greatly.
-Further, pollen is a great source of proteins and fats as well.
+Without bees, many of the crops in the US would not even exist!
+Bee colonies take care of the pollination of crops like apples, melons, berries, cherries, and even broccoli and almonds.
+It’s estimated that there are about seven million bee colonies in the US today, two-thirds of which travel the country each year pollinating crops and producing honey and beeswax, both of which greatly benefit us.
+Further, pollen is a great source of proteins and fats.

 Summing this all up, without pollination, our lives would be lacking a stable food supply and nature’s beauty.
 We also wouldn’t have honeycomb.
 It’s easy to overlook the importance of bees,but what would a world be without our favorite sweet snack and other nutritious food?
 And no flowers?

 Protecting Our Pollinators

 Here at Pass the Honey, we can’t imagine a world without these things.
 We also think it’s an added bonus that we can harvest the honeycomb that these special creatures produce.
 We depend so much on bees, and now they’re depending on us.
 That’s why our honeycomb profits fund pollinator research and habitat restoration.